AlexIII/GRAFEN/readme.md

 2. [*Martyshko P.S., Byzov D.D., Chernoskutov A.I.* Accounting for the influence of the Earth’s sphericity in three-dimensional density modelling.
 Doklady Earth Sciences, 477(1), 1325-1329 DOI: 10.1134/S1028334X17110150](http://link.springer.com/article/10.1134/S1028334X17110150)

-`resmodel_timan` in *releases* is a real solution of gravity filed inversion problem for a part of Timan-Pechora platform (Russia).
+`resmodel_timan` in *Releases* is a real solution of gravity filed inversion problem for a part of Timan-Pechora platform (Russia).
 The methodology of acquiring such a result is described in the next paper (please reference it if you're going to use the model in your work):

 3. [*Martyshko P.S., Ladovskii I.V., Byzov D.D., Tsidaev A.G.* Gravity Data Inversion with Method of Local Corrections for Finite Elements Models // Geosciences.
 2018.
 Vol. 8.
 Issue 10. № 373.
 DOI: 10.3390/geosciences8100373](https://www.mdpi.com/2076-3263/8/10/373)